microsoft/service-fabric-observer/Documentation/Plugins.md

 ## How to implement an observer plugin using FO's extensibility model

 This document is a simple overview of how to get started with building an observer plugin.
-Also, for a more advanced sample, please see [ContainerObserver](https://github.com/gittorre/containerobserver) reference project (ContainerObserver is a part of FO).
+Also, for a more advanced sample, please see [ContainerObserver](https://github.com/gittorre/containerobserver) reference project (ContainerObserver is a part of FO (since version 3.1.17)).

 Note: The plugin model depends on the following packages, which **must have the same versions in both your plugin project and FabricObserver**: